The Megan Mullally Show: Cancellation

 On January 4, 2007, NBC Universal, the show's production company, announced that production would cease immediately, and the show aired its final episode six days later.

 The show, along with Dr. Keith Ablow and The Greg Behrendt Show, were canceled within the first two months of 2007 for low ratings.
 These shows were three of the four syndicated talk shows to debut in 2006 (Rachael Ray's self-titled talk show was the other).
-However, unlike the other two canceled series, The Megan Mullally Show did not finish out the season (both Behrendt and Dr. Keith Ablow aired several weeks of new episodes following their cancellations, and continued in reruns until September 7, 2007).
+However, unlike what Sony Pictures Television and Warner Bros. did with Behrendt and Ablow's shows, which continued in first run until the end of February and then in reruns until September 2007, NBCUniversal opted to pull The Megan Mullally Show from its stations after January 23, 2007 and offer, in its place, reruns of their lifestyle reality program Starting Over, which had been cancelled at the end of the previous season and replaced in many markets by Mullally's show.
 Fox News called it "a bit dull and ordinary, and at times seemed very forced" and said viewers were disappointed to find out that Megan is not anything like Karen in real life, a reference to Karen Walker, the character Mullally played on the television sitcom Will & Grace.